 And what are we doing?
 Driving away those future believers — those now and future unbelievers who will come to believe — by sex discrimination, by insisting on a tradition of sex discrimination, out of fear, out of neglect, out of pride, out of tradition, out of … ?

 When Church of Christ leaders speak of “unity” regarding women’s roles in the church, they are normally referring to unity among families currently attending the congregation, not to future believers not currently attending.
 And they are typically referring to a desire for those families currently attending to get along, be happy, and not depart the congregation.
 And the focus is often on the members and the long-time members in decision-making.

 Such “unity” — unity focused on current members and long-time members of a congregation, not on unbelievers or other future believers — is often given overriding value, provided as a reason, for example, not to consider removing prohibitions on women and girls in the church.
 “Unity” is sometimes given as a reason to continue prohibiting women from certain roles, such as preacher and elder.

-In contrast, Jesus fervently prays this prayer right before the betrayal he knew was coming, immediately before that fateful kiss from Judas and his arrest.
+In contrast, Jesus fervently prays a prayer right before the betrayal he knew was coming, immediately before that fateful kiss from Judas and his arrest.
 (John 17-18)

 Jesus asks for the unity of future believers — people who are now unbelievers (and people yet to be born) who will believe in Jesus — with the church and with Jesus.

 Jesus’s prayer is a call to action.
 A call to take affirmative steps to include those future believers in unity with the church and with Jesus, to take affirmative steps to include those beyond a congregation or denomination and to include those beyond the present when seeking unity.